IceHe/lib/auth/oauth-2-in-action.md

 > **Where is my Referrer?**
 >
-> The URI in the attacker’s post must be an https URI.
+> The URI in the attacker's post must be an https URI.
-> Indeed, as per section 15.1.3 (Encoding Sensitive Information in URI’s) of HTTP RFC [RFC 2616]:
+> Indeed, as per section 15.1.3 (Encoding Sensitive Information in URI's) of HTTP RFC [RFC 2616]:
 >
 > > Clients SHOULD NOT include a Referer header field in a (non-secure) HTTP request if the referring page was transferred with a secure protocol.